-Why I love this Creamy Asparagus Blue Cheese Pasta Bowl
+Why I love this no-cream Creamy Asparagus Blue Cheese Pasta Bowl

 - This recipe gives asparagus a major role.
 Which I love.

 - I also ❤️ blue cheese.
-It’s stirred together with pasta water making a creamy sauce.
+It’s stirred together with pasta water making a creamy sauce without cream.

 - Toasted walnuts or pine nuts add a crunchy bite.